Uberspace/lab/source/guide_privatebin.rst

 Changing index.php
 ------------------

-Now edit ``~/html/index.php``  to inform PrivateBin about to the new location of the folders.
+Now edit ``~/html/index.php``  to inform PrivateBin about the new location of the folders.

 .. code-block:: php